Science Motivation Questionnaire II

 - Adapt the items of the SMQ-II, its versions, and its translations if they acknowledge the items are “adapted from the Science Motivation Questionnaire II © 2011 Shawn M. Glynn.”

-Science educators also have permission to use the earlier Science Motivation Questionnaire © 2006 Shawn M. Glynn & Thomas R. Koballa, Jr. if they cite the Glynn & Koballa (2006) and Glynn et al. (2009) references below.
+Science educators also have permission to use the earlier Science Motivation Questionnaire © 2006 Shawn M. Glynn & Thomas R. Koballa, Jr. if they cite the Glynn & Koballa (2006) and Glynn et al. (2009) references (see SMQ Articles).
 The SMQ permission and directions are otherwise similar to those described above for the SMQ-II.

 SMQ-II and SMQ Articles